discovery-digital/svc-codingchallenge/streams_api.md

 Your API response should resemble [the following JSON structure](/data/sample-api-response-with-ads.json).
 Note that multiple resources should simply be an array of these objects.

 ## Data Sources
-**`id`**, **`streamUrl`** and **`captions`** - attributes obtained from a database query.
+**`id`**, **`streamUrl`** and **`captions`** - Attributes obtained from a database query.
 You can find an export of the database for your development and testing [here](/data/streams-mongoexport.json).
-Each individual stream resource has a corresponding document in mongo.
+Each individual stream resource has a corresponding document in Mongo.

-**`ads`** - attribute obtained by issuing an HTTP GET request to an Ad API.
+**`ads`** - Attribute obtained by issuing an HTTP GET request to an Ad API.
 In place of a real Ad API, you may use this simplified API URL: https://gruesome-rate-3945.nanoscaleapi.io/v1/codingchallenge/ads/{streamId} where `streamId` is the same ID used for your implemented Streams API.
 This API will return ad metadata corresponding to the specified `streamId`.